 • Type: Defined Benefit Pension Plan (401(a))

-• Benefits: Provides guaranteed retirement benefits based on a formula considering age, years of service, and covered wages.
-IPERS takes on all investment risk, ensuring your benefit amount is not affected by stock market fluctuations.
+• Benefits: Provides a guaranteed monthly retirement income based on age, years of service, and wages.
+The plan assumes all investment risk.

 Retiring from the University